Users should read the Research Information Policy (coming soon) that explains different responsibilities relating to Pure and the data it contains.

 - Most are specific to EHU.

-- denotes a link to specific videos from Elsevier’s Pure Academy (you will need to register for free with the host website to view these).
+- denotes a link to videos from Elsevier’s Pure Academy (you will need to register for free with the host website to view these).

 Edge Hill users can stay informed about updates to our user guides by choosing to watch this wiki page